gonzae/modui-calendar-pane/README.md

 ## Development

-modui-calendar is a CommonJs module.
+modui-calendar is a CommonJS module.
 To compile its assets you can you use browserify and sass.

 ```
 # developing the js